JLing88/checks-for-understanding/module-2/backend/week_one.md

 18. How does a model relate to a database?

-  The model is the database.
-The model does the database the operations.
+  The model represents the actions involved in interacting with the DB.
+A model represents the records stored in the DB.

 19. What is the difference between `#new` and `#create`?